Yves33/wxgpx/README.md

   - Download maps from a variety of user defined tile servers
   - Nice graphical display of GPS track parameters
   - An easy system of plugins intended to extend its capabilities
-  - A powefull python scripting system to manipulate and automate your GPS tracks analysis
+  - A powefull python scripting system to manipulate and automate your GPS tracks analysis, import and export tracks through GPSBabel, ...

 ## How do I install It? ##